-The provider must report the following changes in provider status in writing to the department within the timeframe specified:
+The provider must report the following changes in provider status in writing to the Senior and Disabilities Services unit responsible for provider certification within the timeframe specified:

-- 1. one business day of - a. an unforeseen termination of association with a care coordinator; - b. an unplanned change of program administrator; and - c. learning that an agency owner or administrator has been charged with or convicted of a criminal offense; - 2. ten days prior to - a. a change in mailing address, email address, or telephone or fax number; - b. termination of an association with a care coordinator; and - c. any change related to a family home habilitation, group-home habilitation, or residential supported living site, including the addition or removal of a site as a location where residential habilitation services are provided, and any primary contact changes. - 3. thirty days prior to a planned change of program administrator; and - 4. sixty days prior to - a. a change of agency name; - b. a change in physical location; - c. a change in the form of organization of its business; - d. a change of ownership; and - e. an agency sale or closure.
+- 1. one business day of - a. an unforeseen termination of association with a care coordinator; - b. an unplanned change of program administrator; and - c. learning that an agency owner or administrator has been charged with or convicted of a criminal offense;

+- 2. ten days prior to

+- a. a change in mailing address, email address, or telephone or fax number;

+- b. termination of an association with a care coordinator;

+- c. any change related to a family home habilitation, group-home habilitation, or residential supported living site, including the addition or removal of a site as a location where residential habilitation services are provided, and any primary contact changes;

+- 3 thirty days prior to a planned change of program administrator;

+- 4. sixty days prior to

+- a. a change of agency name,

+- b. a change in physical location,

+- c. a change in the form of organization of its business,

+- d. a change of ownership, and

+- e. an agency sale or closure.